ssilverman/QNEthernet/README.md

 * `isDHCPEnabled()`: Returns whether the DHCP client is enabled.
 This is valid whether Ethernet has been started or not.
 * `isLinkStateDetectable()`: Returns whether the link state is detectable by the driver.
-If it isn't detectable, then the link state must be managed with `setLinkState(flag)`.
+If it isn't detectable, then the link state must be managed manually with `setLinkState(flag)`.
 * `linkState()`: Returns a `bool` indicating the link state.
 This returns `true` if the link is on and `false` otherwise.
+This may be managed manually with `setLinkState(flag)`.
 * `linkSpeed()`: Returns the link speed in Mbps.
 * `linkIsCrossover()`: Returns whether a crossover cable is detected.
 * `linkIsFullDuplex()`: Returns whether the link is full duplex (`true`) or half